Male Breast Reduction in NJ

 Nearly any male who is healthy is a good candidate for the gynecomastia surgery procedure.
 The first step in male breast reduction is to schedule a consultation with Dr. Burnett.
 He will talk with you about your ideal goals, evaluate your condition, and discuss your lifestyle and any health concerns.

 Gynecomastia is a physical problem that can lead to a great deal of emotional distress.
 Young men with large breasts may be subjected to teasing on top of their own confusion and embarrassment.
-The lack of body image that results from the effects of gynecomastia can have devastating effects on the male psyche, leading to "hiding" the body beneath clothing, taping the chest, or avoiding social situations altogether.
+The poor body image that results from the effects of gynecomastia can have devastating effects on the male psyche, leading to "hiding" the body beneath clothing, taping the chest, or avoiding social situations altogether.
 Men who attempt to solve the issue of excess breast tissue with exercise may find themselves only further tormented by a lack of results.

 Options Beyond Male Breast Reduction